Pehrsonal/progressbar-for-Golang/README.md

 Develop of a simple progressbar in Go.
 School project in the course PA1456 at BTH

 A prototyp not a finished product

+# Time limits
+130 hours for budget on this project.